nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Our voice is

-- empathetic: we write thinking of who we are writing for and what their needs are.
+- empathetic: We write thinking of whom we are writing for and what their needs are.
-- relaxed: we write in natural, conversational way rather than an authoritative way.
+- relaxed: We write in a natural, conversational way rather than an authoritative way.
-- factual: we write in a neutral style avoiding irony, humor, or cultural references.
+- factual: We write in a neutral style avoiding irony, humor, or cultural references.

 Use "you" to indicate the reader and "we" to indicate yourself (the writer and possibly the NEST team).